mootools/mootools-core/Docs/Fx/Fx.Tween.md

 ### Syntax:

-	myFx.start(from[, to]);
+	myFx.start(property, from[, to]);

 ### Arguments:

+1. property - (*string*) The css property to tween.
+Omit this if you use the property option.
-1. from - (*mixed*) The starting CSS property value for the effect.
+2. from - (*mixed*) The starting CSS property value for the effect.
 If only one argument is provided, this value will be used as the target value.
-2. to   - (*mixed*, optional) The target CSS property value for the effect.
+3. to   - (*mixed*, optional) The target CSS property value for the effect.

 ### Returns: